-- the input queries have an ancestor-descendant relationship with each other; - the input queries form a single path, i.e., for each query Q in the list of input queries, each remaining query in the list is either a descendant or an ancestor of Q; - the list of input queries consists of the entire collection of views (nodes) in the lattice.
+- the input queries have an ancestor-descendant relationship with each other; - the input queries form a single path, that is, for each query Q in the list of input queries, each remaining query in the list is either a descendant or an ancestor of Q; - the list of input queries consists of the entire collection of views (nodes) in the lattice.

-Results for 18 representative instances within the 7-attribute lattice are reported in Table 4.
-Results for other instances within the lattice of size 7, as well as for the instances in other lattices, are similar to those presented here.
-For each instance (row) in Table 4 we report the number of queries in the input query workload, the execution time required for solving the corresponding OVIP model, the execution time required by the HHRU procedure, the optimal value obtained via the OVIP model, and the value of the solution obtained via the HHRU procedure.
+Results for nine representative instances on the 7-attribute lattice are reported in Table 4.
+Results for other instances within the lattice of size 7, as well as for the instances in other lattices, are similar to those presented here (see [6] for experimental results on all 18 instances.)
+For each instance in Table 4 we report the number of queries in the input query workload, the execution time required for solving the OVIP model, the execution time required by the HHRU procedure, the optimal value obtained via the OVIP model, and the value of the solution obtained via the HHRU procedure.
 (By "value" we mean the total cost of evaluating the workload queries using the solution output by either procedure.)